What's in this post:

 I worked recently with one of my authors whose “mystery thriller” wasn’t getting much action on KDP (both are in the most heavily populated categories in KDP).
 We studied her categories and keywords.
 We changed all but the main category (Fiction and Literature), drilled down with specific keywords, and overnight her ranking went up by 2500 positions.
 It moved her overall ranking from ~370K+ up to ~200K.
 In other words, she had considerably less competition by making her changes.
 Less competition means more visibility.

-This shows how critically important it is to find the right combination of categories and subcategories and keywords when listing your novel on KDP.
+This shows how critically important it is to find the right combination of categories and subcategories and Kindle keywords when listing your novel on KDP.

 Rankings are driven by sales.